religion

 • An Origin Story

+An old man helps a young girl come to terms with her grief.
 A young girl was seated alone in a plush café, talking into her friend through her smartphone.
-The friend was on speakerphone, and the girl, although clearly distressed, made no attempt to hide her conversations.
-The girl sobbed and wailed… Continue reading
+The friend was on speakerphone, and the girl, although clearly… Continue reading

 An Origin Story